raydot/node-graphql-mysql-knex/README.md

 		The code that goes into the section headed <strong>Get your CRUD on</strong> should go into the books-controller.js file you just created the step before.
 	</li>
 </ol>

+All-in-all this is a pretty sweet tutorial!
+Too bad it's on Steemit.
+It would get a lot more attention on Medium.